ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 By the way, the symbol of a list was always written at the left side when expressing a list in Chapter 9: yacc crash course.
-However, have you noticed it becomes opposite in @if_tail@ ?
+However, have you noticed it becomes opposite in `if_tail` ?
 I'll show only the crucial part again.